Rheisen/bconf/README.md

     },
 )

-if errs := configuration.Register(true); len(errs) > 0 {
+// Register with the option to handle --help / -h flag set to true if errs := configuration.Register(true); len(errs) > 0 {
     // handle configuration load errors
 }

-logLevel, err := b.GetString("log", "level") // returns the log level found in order of: default -> ENV -> Flag order if err != nil {
+// returns the log level found in order of: default -> environment -> flag -> user override (based on the loaders
+// set above).
+logLevel, err := b.GetString("log", "level")
+if err != nil {
     // handle retrieval error
 }